FunctionLab/selene/docs/source/overview/installation.md

 ## Installing with Anaconda

-We are in the process of uploading Selene to [Bioconda](https://bioconda.github.io/), a channel for the [conda](https://www.anaconda.com/download/) package manager.

-It should be uploaded within the next week.
-If you'd like to be notified when it is available, please send me an e-mail at <kchen@flatironinstitute.org>.
-Thanks for your patience!

-To install with conda, use the following command in your terminal:
+To install with conda (recommended for Linux users), run the following command in your terminal:
 ```
 conda install -c bioconda selene-sdk
 ```